turbot/steampipe-plugin-oci/docs/tables/oci_core_network_load_balancer.md

+---
+title: "Steampipe Table: oci_core_network_load_balancer - Query OCI Core Network Load Balancers using SQL"
+description: "Allows users to query OCI Core Network Load Balancers."
+---

-# Table: oci_core_network_load_balancer
+# Table: oci_core_network_load_balancer - Query OCI Core Network Load Balancers using SQL

-Network Load Balancers can provide automated traffic distribution from one entry point to multiple servers in a backend set.
-It ensure that your services remain available by directing traffic only to healthy servers.
-Network Load Balancer provides the benefits of flow high availability, source and destination IP addresses, and port preservation.
-It is designed to handle volatile traffic patterns and millions of flows, offering high throughput while maintaining ultra low latency.
-It is the ideal load balancing solution for latency sensitive workloads.
-It is also optimized for long-running connections in the order of days or months.
+A Network Load Balancer in Oracle Cloud Infrastructure (OCI) is a regional, non-internet-facing, load balancer that distributes traffic within a virtual cloud network (VCN).
+It uses a load balancing algorithm and health check policy to distribute traffic among backend servers.
+The Network Load Balancer is designed to handle volatile traffic patterns and millions of flows, with the ability to scale in real time, without pre-warming.

+## Table Usage Guide

+The `oci_core_network_load_balancer` table provides insights into Network Load Balancers within Oracle Cloud Infrastructure (OCI) Core services.
+As a Network Administrator, you can explore load balancer-specific details through this table, including configurations, backend sets, and associated metadata.
+Utilize it to uncover information about load balancers, such as their health check policies, backend sets, and the distribution of traffic among backend servers.

 ## Examples

 ### Basic info
+Explore which network load balancers are currently active in your OCI core network.
+This can help you assess their health status and identify any that may have been recently created or modified.

 ```sql
 select